Piku

-Piku is a 2015 Indian Hindi-language comedy-drama film directed by Shoojit Sircar and produced by N. P. Singh, Ronnie Lahiri and Sneha Rajani.
-It stars Deepika Padukone as the titular protagonist, Amitabh Bachchan and Irrfan Khan, with Moushumi Chatterjee and Jisshu Sengupta portraying supporting roles.
-The script was written by Juhi Chaturvedi.
+Piku is a 2015 Indian Hindi-language comedy drama film directed by Shoojit Sircar, written by Juhi Chaturvedi, and produced by N. P. Singh, Ronnie Lahiri and Sneha Rajani.
+The film stars Amitabh Bachchan, Deepika Padukone and Irrfan Khan, with Moushumi Chatterjee, Jisshu Sengupta and Raghubir Yadav in supporting roles.
+The soundtrack was Anupam Roy.
 Principal photography began in August 2014 and was wrapped up in December.
-Anupam Roy composed the soundtrack and score, and wrote the lyrics.

-Piku was released on 8 May 2015.
-The film is loosely based on the 1980 Bengali-language short film, Pikoo by Satyajit Ray.
-It garnered widespread critical acclaim upon release, with praise for its screenplay, humour and overall simplicity, and particular praise directed towards Padukone, Bachchan and Khan's performances, thus proving to be a milestone in their respective careers.
+The film was released on 8 May 2015, and garnered critical acclaim, with praise for its screenplay, humour and overall simplicity, and particular praise directed towards the performances of Bachchan, Padukone and Khan.
 It also emerged as a commercial success worldwide.
 Made on a budget of ₹42 crore, Piku earned ₹141 crore worldwide.

 At the 61st Filmfare Awards, Piku received 8 nominations, including Best Film, Best Director (Sircar), and Best Actor (Bachchan) and won 5 awards, including Best Actress (Padukone).
 Bachchan won his record-setting fourth National Film Award for Best Actor at the 63rd National Film Awards and his record-setting third Filmfare Award for Best Actor (Critics) for his performance in the film.